Frequently Asked Questions

 Yes, there are a variety of ways to customize a traditional funeral service.
 Today, many people see a funeral as a celebration of a life lived.
-Tradition still exists, and is very important to many and is always an option.
+Tradition still exists, is very important to many, and is always an option.
 Just as tradition is an option, so is personalization.
 A family can combine their wishes with tradition to whatever extent they choose.
 With any service selected, there are many ways to personalize and memorialize your loved one.
 We assist our families in personalizing a funeral service and tailor it to the lifestyle and personality of the life that was lived.
 Learn more in our Complete Guide to Planning a Funeral.

 A formal visitation (also known as a “viewing” or a “showing”) provides a time and place for you to offer the family your expression of sorrow and sympathy.
-Visitation is typically held at the funeral home, and the deceased is typically present so that you can pay your last respects.
+A visitation is typically held at the funeral home, and the deceased is typically present so that you can pay your last respects.

-How Many Types of Caskets Exist, and Why Are Some More Expensive Than Others?
+How Many Types of Caskets are There, and Why Are Some More Expensive than Others?

-Embalming sanitizes and preserves the body, retards the decomposition process, and enhances the appearance of a body disfigured by traumatic death or illness.
-Embalming makes it possible to lengthen the time between death and the final disposition, thus allowing family members time to arrange and participate in the type of service most comforting to them.
-It is not required by law, but is common practice when a viewing is planned.
+Embalming sanitizes and preserves the body, slows the decomposition process, and enhances the appearance of a body.
+Embalming makes it possible to lengthen the time between death and the final disposition, which allows family members time to arrange and participate in the type of service most comforting to them.
+It is not required by law but is common practice when a viewing is planned.

-Funeral costs vary depending on the funeral home and type of service selected.
+Funeral costs vary depending on the funeral home and the type of service selected.
 There are two types of costs associated with a funeral: (1) services provided by the funeral home and (2) merchandise such as a casket or urn.
 Please contact us for a more detailed explanation of your options.
 For our Guaranteed Pricing & Packages, click here.

 All charges involving the funeral home’s services and merchandise are available from our professional staff.
 We will provide a general price list with all charges.

-Can A Funeral Home Assist Me With Social Security Benefits And Veteran Death Benefits?
+Can a Funeral Home Assist Me with Social Security Benefits and Veterans Death Benefits?